How To Winterize Your Home

 Prepare Outside First

-Sometimes deciding where to start winterizing can feel overwhelming.
+Sometimes deciding where to start winterizing your home can feel overwhelming.
 We recommend beginning outside with simple steps and working your way indoors.

-Make note of any tasks that you might need to hire a professional to complete or need to purchase extra tools or supplies to finish safely.
+Make note of any tasks that you might need to hire a professional to complete or need to purchase extra tools or supplies to finish safely as you work to winterize your home.

 Winterizing Tips For Indoors

 Once the outside of your home is safely protected for the winter, it’s time to move inside.
-Properly winterizing your home will not only protect it, it can also reduce your utility costs for the season.
+When you properly winterize your home, you not only protect it, but you can also reduce your utility costs for the season.

 Protect Your Pipes